masalinas/doc-vault/README.md

 # Description
-PoC with Vault Agent Service
+PoC with Vault, Vault Agent and key/value secrets management.

 ## Start Vault as Docker service in development mode